acrinym/Hermes/README.md

 In addition to manual playback, Hermes exposes a local automation API under `/api`.
 Macros and form fills can be triggered remotely or chained from other tools.
 When the extension scans a new site it automatically saves a configuration file back to your GitHub repository so later automation runs consistently.
 The web UI at `/schedule` provides a simple calendar view for creating one‑off or recurring jobs using those saved macros.

+## 🌐 Demo Site

+Open `demo-site/index.html` directly in your browser to explore Hermes without running a server.
+The page contains contact and login forms, a multi-step wizard and dynamic fields so you can try the form filler, heuristics and macro recorder.
+An embedded widget demonstrates filling elements inside iframes.
+Simply load the file and activate the extension to begin experimenting.

 ---

 ## 🚀 Development Setup & Testing